swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 ## Motivation

+Swift needs safe and performant types for local processing over values in contiguous memory.
 Consider for example a program using multiple libraries, including one for [base64](https://datatracker.ietf.org/doc/html/rfc4648) decoding.
 The program would obtain encoded data from one or more of its dependencies, which could supply the data in the form of `[UInt8]`, `Foundation.Data` or even `String`, among others.
 None of these types is necessarily more correct than another, but the base64 decoding library must pick an input format.
 It could declare its input parameter type to be `some Sequence<UInt8>`, but such a generic function significantly limits performance.
 This may force the library author to either declare its entry point as inlinable, or to implement an internal fast path using `withContiguousStorageIfAvailable()` and use an unsafe type.
 The ideal interface would have a combination of the properties of both `some Sequence<UInt8>` and `UnsafeBufferPointer<UInt8>`.

+The `UnsafeBufferPointer` passed to a `withUnsafeXXX` closure-style API, while performant, is unsafe in multiple ways:

+1. The pointer itself is unsafe and unmanaged
+2. `subscript` is only bounds-checked in debug builds of client code
+3. It might escape the duration of the closure

+Even if the body of the `withUnsafeXXX` call does not escape the pointer, other functions called inside the closure have to be written in terms of unsafe pointers.
+This requires programmer vigilance across a project and pollutes code that otherwise could be written in terms of safe constructs.

 ## Proposed solution